DavitMkhitaryan/DavitMkhitaryan/README.md

 #### 👋 ABOUT ME

 I'm **Davit**.
 I'm a **Senior Software QA & Test Automation Engineer**.
 I have hands-on experience of working with multiple technologies and dozens of products in various industries from Fintech to Blockchain.
 I help businesses build and implement test processes, test strategy and test automation, lead QA teams and love working in multi-cultural, agile environments.
-Also, I am workign on further improving my skills and practicing Fullstack Development 💻 covering Front-end, Back-end and Smart Contract Development.
+Also, I am working on further improving my skills and practicing Fullstack Development 💻 covering Front-end, Back-end and Smart Contract Development.

 #### ⚔ TOOLS & TECHNOLOGIES:
 <p>